 A.3.1 Project Boundaries

-Digital Project boundary maps including Project boundaries and the location of the dam are included in Figure A-1 of Appendix A. The Project Boundary is discussed further in Exhibit G.
+A digital Project Boundary map, which include the location of the dam is included in Exhibit A-1 of Appendix A. A more detailed discussion of the Project Boundary is discussed in Exhibit G.

 A.3.2 Datum